App Volumes architecture

 In a virtual desktop environment, the App Volumes Agent installs in the Windows guest operating system of persistent or non-persistent VMs.
 The agent communicates with the App Volumes Manager instances to determine package and Writable Volumes entitlements.
 Packages and Writable Volumes virtual disks are attached to the guest operating system in the Windows machine, making applications and personalized settings available to end users.

-App Volumes supports physical Windows endpoints from version 2412 onwards, and the Unmanaged App Volumes section provides more details.
+App Volumes supports physical Windows endpoints from version 2412 onwards, and the App Volumes for physical Windows endpoints section provides more details.

 Figure 3: App Volumes logical components